California artist to paint Tyre Nichols mural in Memphis - NewsBreak

 Karen Golightly, the director of Paint Memphis , said Louran Mikhail is a veteran who paints a lot of political murals and felt strongly about painting one in honor of Nichols.

-“He just really felt like this is something that is making national news, and we really need to address Tyre’s case and the systematic issues of racism in police and across our country,” said Golightly.Sixth officer in Nichols confrontation relieved of duty
+“He just really felt like this is something that is making national news, and we really need to address Tyre’s case and the systematic issues of racism in police and across our country,” said Golightly.Tyre Nichols videos show what happened in fatal Memphis traffic stop

 Paint Memphis organizes paint festivals every year in the city.
 During the events, 150 volunteer artists locally and from across the country transform vacant and occupied buildings in Memphis into colorful works of art.

 “Every year, it’s around forty to fifty thousand square feet of mural space,” said Golightly.
 “Last year, we were in the Broad Avenue Arts District.
-So, if you go up and down Hollywood and Broad and Scott, you will see the murals we did.”3 Memphis Fire employees terminated in Tyre Nichols investigation
+So, if you go up and down Hollywood and Broad and Scott, you will see the murals we did.”5 Memphis officers fired after Tyre Nichols investigation

 Golightly said they are working on finalizing the location for the Tyre Nichols mural but said work could begin as early as this weekend.